stephanpelikan/camunda-externaltask-handler/README.md

 # camunda-externaltask-handler

-Provides the ExternalTaskHandler bean which can be used to process external tasks easily:
+This library provides the ExternalTaskHandler bean which can be used for local implementation of [Camunda's external tasks ](https://docs.camunda.org/manual/7.14/user-guide/process-engine/external-tasks/) easily:
 ```
-  @Autowired
-  private ExternalTaskHandler externalTaskHandler;

   @PostConstruct
   private void init() {
      // variant 1: